1550 Tito: Classification and orbit

-This asteroid orbits the Sun at a distance of 1.7–3.3 AU once every 4 years and 1 month (1,482 days).
+Tito orbits the Sun at a distance of 1.7–3.3 AU once every 4 years and 1 month (1,482 days).
 Its orbit has an eccentricity of 0.31 and an inclination of 9° with respect to the ecliptic.
-Titos observation arc begins 4 years after its official discovery observation, with its first used observation taken at Belgrade in 1941.
+Tito's observation arc begins 4 years after its official discovery observation, with its first used observation taken at Belgrade in 1941.
 No precoveries were taken and no prior identifications were made.

 Physical characteristics

 In the SMASS classification, Tito is characterized as a common S-type asteroid.

 Rotation period

 Tito has a rotation period of approximately 54 hours.
 While this does not make it a slow rotator, it has a significantly longer period than the vast majority of minor planets, which typically spin every 2 to 20 hours around their axis.
 Rotational lightcurves of Tito were obtained from photometric observations by Walter R. Cooney Jr. in January 2003, who derived a period of 54.2 hours (Δmag 0.23, U=2), by Raymond Poncy in December 2006, who obtained a shorter, provisional period of 30 hours (Δmag 0.16, U=2), and by David Higgins in December 2010, who derived a period of 54.53 hours (Δmag 0.40, U=2).